-It’s that time of year again when the days get shorter, crisp mornings and bright Hunter’s moons delight the senses, leaves change colour as summer slips away from us – and an awful lot of bearded dragons go into brumation.
+When the year turns toward winter and the leaves change colour as summer slips away from us, an awful lot of bearded dragons go into brumation.
 Which leaves a large number of owners desperately worried that their dragon could be terribly sick, or even dying.
 Whilst it’s rarely that serious, it can be distressing to observe your bright and active pet – who has spent the whole summer demanding your attention – suddenly curled up in the cool end of their house, snoozing the days away.

 So, just what is brumation?
 As the dictionary puts it:

-A state or condition of semi-dormancy exhibited by reptiles and amphibians in response to cold weather, characterised by lethargy and a decrease in metabolic activity.
+A state or condition of semi-dormancy exhibited by reptiles and amphibians in response to cold weather, characterized by lethargy and a decrease in metabolic activity.

 We’re all familiar with full hibernation, when an animal goes to bed and turns its internal processes right down low.
 They put themselves into a state of suspended animation to avoid winter, and wake up again in the spring.
 It’s a very drastic process, but vital to avoid severe weather and a total lack of food.